-I remember staggering back into reception in the wee hours and seeing a sign saying, ‘Male Models Needed For Hairdressing Students’ .
-I’ve been desperate for a bit of barnet-love, and have sported a fusion of bed-head and lesbian-mullet since I arrived.
-I call the style ‘The Sleepy Dyke’.
-I’d put my name down eagerly.
-In fact I was so excited by the prospect I might’ve signed it twice.
-Not only was I much in need of a mop-chop, there was the added bonus of being able to say when I got home, “I did some modelling whilst I was in Australia”.
-An opportunity not to be missed.
+I also vaguely remember staggering into hostel reception and seeing a sign saying, ‘Male Models Required For Hairdressing Students’.
+Having been sporting a fusion of bed-head and lesbian-mullet since I arrived (I call the style ‘The Sleepy Dyke’), I put my name down on the two lists that were there in order to make sure I got a spot.
+Not only would my barnet get some much needed attention, there would be the added bonus of being able to say “I did some modelling in Australia” when I got home.

-“So, you’re gonna let me fondle ya locks then?” he grinned, flashing a set of perfect teeth and dimples.
+“So, ya gonna let me fondle ya locks then?” he grinned, flashing a set of perfect teeth and dimples.

-I stared wide-eyed at him for a moment then scurried back downstairs to brush my teeth and swamp myself in aftershave.
+I stared wide-eyed for a long moment, mumbled “scuse me”, then scurried back downstairs to brush my teeth and swamp myself in aftershave.

-Dario led me to Victoria University, which turned out to be next-door.
-I stumbled along behind him having apparently forgotten how to walk.
-There’s no question, I am definitely an arse man.
-Cracking.
-Buns.
-He took me up to the tenth floor, and sat me down in a classroom done up like a hairdressers.
+Dario led me to Victoria University, which I was surprised to find out had been next-door this whole time.
+I stumbled after him, distracted, having discovered at that moment that I’m an arse man.
+An awkward lift journey took us to the tenth floor and he sat me down on an adjustable chair in a classroom done up like a salon.
 He struggled to run his fingers through my greasy locks and I cursed myself for not washing it beforehand.

-Although there were no obvious signs to suggest it, his chosen career suggested a chance he may play on my team.
+There were no obvious signs, but his chosen career suggested he could play on my team, or at least dabble in my sport.
 A stereotype for sure, but stereotypes exist for a reason.
-Under normal circumstances, it was clear I’d have no chance with a total fitty like him, but today, as he had me over a basin, I had him over a barrel.
-He had no choice but to spend an hour or so in my company, and I was doing him a favour just by being there, so maybe, just maybe, if I concentrated really hard not to make a tit of myself, he might feel sorry for me and agree to a drink or something.
+Under normal circumstances, I’d never get one on one time with a fitty like him, but today, as he had me bent over a basin, I had him over a barrel.
+He had no choice but to spend an hour or so in my company.
+I was doing him a favour just by being there, so maybe, just maybe, if I concentrated really hard not to make a tit of myself, he might feel sorry for me and agree to go for a drink after or something.
 There was just one tiny thing holding me back.
-He was so stunning I couldn’t even bring myself to make eye-contact, much less speak to him.
+He was so stunning I couldn’t even bring myself to make eye-contact much less speak.

-Five long minutes later, tilted backwards with eyes squeezed tightly shut as he shampooed my hair, the awkward silence was so painful that saying something, anything, would be a huge relief to both of us.
-It helped that I couldn’t see him.
+Five long minutes later, tilted backwards with eyes squeezed tightly shut as he shampooed my hair, the silence had become so painful that saying something, anything, would be a huge relief to both of us.
+It helped that I couldn’t see him, so I cleared my throat and said the first thing that entered my brain.

 “Did you watch the rugby the other day?”

-He asked me what sort of girl ‘got my juices going’, which was awkward, but I didn’t clam up like I might normally do.
-Nor did I confess the truth, because I was quite enjoying just being one of the lads for a change.
-The poor bloke would have suddenly felt mighty uncomfortable snipping away with his bits pressed against my shoulder if I’d replied, “Actually, I love a good cock”, so technically I was doing him a favour.
-Instead, I just described my ideal man and mentally added a fanny.
+He asked me what sort of girl ‘got my juices going’, which was awkward, but I didn’t ‘out’ myself because I was enjoying being one of the lads for a change.
+The poor bloke would have felt mighty uncomfortable snipping away with his bits pressed against my shoulder if I’d replied, “Actually, I love a good cock”, so technically I was doing him a favour.
+Instead, I just described my ideal man and added a fanny.
 Then tried not to vomit in my mouth.

 “Geez fella.
 Betcha pick up some real show ponies with that voice a yours,” he said as he leaned in close to do something artistic with a pair of clippers.